 Harvard Law School invites applications for the Berger-Howe Fellowship for the academic year 2022-2023.
 Eligible applicants include those who have a first law degree, who have completed the required coursework for a doctorate, or who have recently been awarded a doctoral degree.
 A J.D. is preferred, but not required.
 The purpose of the fellowship is to enable the fellow to complete a major piece of writing in the field of legal history, broadly defined, as the fellow seeks to begin or establish an academic career in legal history.
 There are no limitations as to geographical area or time period.
 With occasional exceptions, previous fellows have gone on to pursue faculty appointments or other fellowships in American universities.
 A list of previous fellows and their current positions may be found here.

 Fellows are expected to spend the majority of their time on their own research.
-They also help coordinate the Harvard Law School Legal History Colloquium, which meets four or five times each semester.
+They also help coordinate the Harvard Law School Legal History Workshop, which meets four or five times each semester.
 Fellows are invited to present their own work at the colloquium.
 Fellows will be required to be in residence at the law school during the academic year (September through May).

-Applicants for the fellowship for 2017-2018 should submit their applications and supporting materials electronically to Professor Bruce H. Mann.
+Applicants for the fellowship for 2022-2023 should submit their applications and supporting materials electronically to Professor Bruce H. Mann.

-The deadline for applications is February 15, 2017, and announcement of the award will be made by March 15, 2017.
+The deadline for applications is January 28, 2022, and announcement of the award will be made by February 28, 2022.